1. Home

 Solar Panels and Your Roof

 Each property is unique, so solar panel roof suitability must be measured on a case-by-case basis.
-If you’ve gone through our checklist, done our Solar Suitability Checker, and are ready to talk to an expert about your solar energy system, Palmetto is here to help you maximize the potential of your roof or property!
+If you’ve estimated what you can save with solar and are ready to talk to an expert about your solar energy system, Palmetto is here to help you maximize the potential of your roof or property!

 See what solar can do for you: